-- A. A "grievance" is a formal allegation by a member of the bargaining unit who has been adversely affected by an alleged violation of the specific provisions of these Terms or the District's Personnel Policies and Procedures Manual. - B. A "disciplinary grievance" is a formal objection or challenge to any punitive disciplinary action including reprimand, suspension, demotion and discharge.
-Specifically excluded from the definition of disciplinary grievance are the following Warning Types of Discipline: "oral warning" and "written warning" as defined in the Disciplinary Procedure Section of these Terms (Article 17). - Notwithstanding the above, Peace Officers may file a grievance in the case of any action that entitles a Peace Officer to an administrative appeal under the Public Safety Officers Procedural Bill of Rights Act by using the procedures set out in Section 15.2(B). - C. A "grievant" is any unit member, group of members, or the POA adversely affected by an alleged violation of the specific provisions of these Terms or the District's Personnel Policies and Procedures Manual. - D. For purposes of this Section, a working day is any day that District administrative offices are open for business.

-E. For purposes of this Section, a Steward is an official bargaining unit representative who is a District employee as designated in Section 2.4.
-A POA Staff Member is a paid employee of the POA.
-The term "POA Representative" shall mean either a Steward or an POA Staff Member.
+- A. A "grievance" is a formal allegation by a member of the bargaining unit who has been adversely affected by an alleged violation of the specific provisions of this Memorandum of Understanding (MOU) or the District's Personnel Policies and Procedures Manual.
+A disciplinary action may not be grieved unless it is a non-property interest discipline that the Public Safety Procedural Bill of Rights Act requires an opportunity for appeal as provided in Section 17.9 of this Agreement. - B. A "grievant" is any unit member, group of members, or the Association adversely affected by an alleged violation of the specific provisions of the MOU or the District's Personnel Policies and Procedures Manual. - C. For purposes of this Section, a working day is any day that District administrative offices are open for business. - D. For purposes of this Section, a Steward is an official bargaining unit representative who is a District employee as designated in Section 2.4.
+An Association Staff Member is a paid employee of the Association.
+The term "Association Representative" shall mean either a Steward or an Association Staff Member.